 Are these measures nationally endorsed?

 Some measures are endorsed by the National Quality Forum (NQF); some measures are also included in the National Quality Measures Clearinghouse (NQMC) and/or the National Committee for Quality Assurance (NCQA).
-Endorsement simply means
+Endorsement simply means that

-by grant funding.
 Lack of endorsement does not necessarily reflect the quality or validity of a given measure.

 What are the advantages to using these measures?

-Many of the measures included in the MCH-MRN’s electronic compendium are
+Many of the measures included in the MCH-MRN’s electronic compendium are actively

-information and resources on existing measures.
+resources on existing measures.
 Standardizing measurement systems will provide evidence and guidance to support definitions of health that extend beyond the absence of disease.

 Technical Definitions in the MCH Measurement Portal